 - Institute Extreme Ownership as our business’ culture.

-Why were those steps the most important factors in growing our business successfully?
+Why were those steps the most critical factors in growing our business successfully?

-Because there are no more important assets in your company than your people – And here’s why
+Because there are no more essential assets in your company than your people – And here’s why

 1- Your Teammates are your frontline troops

 Sure, you as the CEO, boss, or owner may have your picture on a billboard or the website, but when the actual work needs to get done – it’s one of your employee’s faces that greets your customers.
 And when the customer walks in through that door, the emotions one of your employee’s faces will set the customer’s opinion of your operation in an instant.